meedan/MantisBT/readme.md

 - Plugins that Meedan uses (see `plugins/`)
 - Docker Compose file for easy development (see `Dockerfile` and `docker-compose.yml`)

+Some common tasks:
+- Build the app: `docker-compose build`
+- Run the app: `docker-compose run`
+- Load a database dump: `mysql --protocol tcp -umantis -pmantis mantis < mantis-20170110.sql` (assuming you have a local `mysql` client)

 Screenshots
 -----------